-VERITAS, a Latin term for “truth.”
-For the Saipan Tribune, VERITAS also stands for the values of the company, the daily mantra that is behind its every action, and the forge with which we shape ourselves and how others will perceive us.
+The Saipan Tribune, veritas, the Latin term for “truth,” also stands for the values of the company, the daily mantra that is behind its every action, and the forge with which we shape ourselves and how others will perceive us.

 Environmental Achievement Award by the U.S. Environmental Protection Agency-Region IX in June 2002 for reporting about the environment in the CNMI.